-When you find yourself asking “do electric fireplace ruin TVs?”, you can rest assured that your television is safe from the damages hot air can cause.
+When you find yourself asking, “do electric fireplaces ruin TVs?” you can rest assured that your television is safe from the damage hot air can cause.
 While the traditional fireplace uses gas or wood that can create some pretty intense heat, an electric model will provide plenty of warmth while keeping temperatures low enough that your TV won’t be harmed.

 These beautiful fireplaces can be easily installed by simply plugging them into a nearby electrical outlet.
-This also means that you can move them from one spot to another without any major renovations.
-Many versions available today come with features specifically created to make it easier to decorate with a fireplace and TV in the same room.
+This also means that you can move them from one spot to another without major renovations.
+Today’s many versions come with features specifically created to make it easier to decorate with a fireplace and TV in the same room.

 MagikFlame has many styles to choose from that provide you with the most realistic appearance and ample heat to keep you comfortable throughout the year.
-MagikFlame state-of-the-art holographic technology delivers 30 ultra-realistic flame effects to choose from.
+MagikFlame’s state-of-the-art holographic technology delivers 30 ultra-realistic flame effects to choose from.
 Sound effects further enhance your experience with the sound of crackling and popping logs.
-You can even add a scent module for the scent of fresh cut pine.
+You can even add a scent module for the scent of fresh-cut pine.

 A highly efficient built-in 5,200 BTU heater will keep your room warm and cozy.
-MagikFlame makes it easy to control the temperature in your room, along with the flame effects, by offering an app you can use on your smartphone.
+MagikFlame makes it easy to control the temperature in your room and the flame effects by offering an app you can use on your smartphone.
 Instead of a remote control that can easily get lost, you simply use your iPhone or another favorite device to change the settings.
 You can then control it from any room easily.
-You no longer have to be directly in front of the fireplace while aiming a remote control in just the right spot in order to change the settings.
+You no longer have to be directly in front of the fireplace while aiming a remote control in just the right spot to change the settings.

-MagikFlame is available at an affordable price with payment plans and financing available.
-Built in the USA, these pieces are beautiful and functional.
-Best of all, it is totally safe to use near your TV without worrying about damaging those delicate electronics that give you a quality picture.
+MagikFlame fireplaces are available at an affordable price, with payment plans and financing available.
+Built-in the USA, these pieces are beautiful and functional.
+Best of all, it is safe to use near your TV without worrying about damaging those delicate electronics that give you a quality picture.